Wills & Probate

 We are Members of the National Free Wills Network.
 This means that if you support a particular charity who are part of the Network and they have issued you with a yellow confirmation form, we will be able to prepare your Will or pair of Wills for you and the National Free Wills Network will pay our charges for doing so, provided that the Will or Wills are straightforward.
 If there might be any additional charge we will, of course, discuss that with you before proceeding further.

-If we have previously prepared a Will and you wish to make a simple change by way of a Codicil, our fee is £50 plus V.A.T. (a total of £60.00).
-If a couple make similar Codicils at the same time, we charge £75.00 plus V.A.T. (a total of £90.00) for the two Codicils.
+If you already have a Will and you wish to make a simple change by way of a Codicil, our fee is £75 plus V.A.T. (a total of £90.00).
+If a couple make similar Codicils at the same time, we charge £125.00 plus V.A.T. (a total of £150.00) for the two Codicils.

 Severance of Joint Tenancy